30lm32/ml-imbalanced-car-booking-data/README.md

 |-|-|-|-|-|
 |`Imbalanced Data`|Car Booking|`Random Forest Classifier`|`Sklearn`, `Pandas`, `Seaborn`|https://github.com/erdiolmezogullari/ml-imbalanced-car-booking-data|

+If you want to see the further ML projects, you may visit my main repo: https://github.com/erdiolmezogullari/ml-projects

 We built a machine learning model that answers the question, -what is the customer preference- on car booking dataset.

 We explored the dataset by using `Seaborn`, and transformed, derived new features necessary.